 Portable Palette by Mijello Minimal paint palette with Titanium White, Naples Yellow, Yellow Ochre, Burnt Sienna, Raw Umber, Ultramarine Blue, Chromium Oxide (green), and Alizarin Crimson (red). |

 What a glorious day, once again, with a group of artists sharing the joy of painting outdoors.
-All of us donated our paintings for a silent auction to raise funds for The Deanery Project.
+We all donated our paintings for a silent auction to raise funds for The Deanery Project.

 ![]() |